Bogdanp/anom-py/docs/source/quickstart.rst

   >>> greeting.delete()

-Doing so will permanently remove the Greeting from Datastore.
+Doing so will permanently remove ``greeting`` from Datastore.

 Properties
 ----------

-The following properties are built-in:
+anom comes with the following predefined properties:

 =================================  ============================================================
 Property                           Description